e-abdi/Open-Source-Glider/Glider Components/comms.rst

 GSM
 ==============

 For coastal application within a few kilometers from the shore, GSM should suffice.
+We will explore this option first since it's much more readily accessible.

 Antennas
 =================